Choosing a proper parser in ctags¶

 Table of contents

-Universal-ctags has multiple ways to guess the language of input files.
+Universal-ctags has more ways to guess the language of input files. ..
+NOT REVIEWED YET END

 Exuberant-ctags has the ability to choose a proper parser based on shebang lines (e.g. #!/bin/sh).

 Editors like Vim and Emacs recognize special patterns in files called modelines.
 These lines are inserted by a user of the text editor and can be used to set the file type (Vim) or mode (Emacs).

 Universal-ctags also recognizes these modelines and selects a language parser

 ctags recognizes the following patterns used in Emacs:

 at the head of the input file or at the line after the shebang line:-*- mode: MODE; -*-

 at the end of input file:Local Variables: ... mode: MODE ...
 End:

 ctags recognizes the following patterns used in Vim: